 This place is a gem.
 If you pick a sunny day, the spray almost looks like glitter pouring over the edge as the sunlight catches the water drops.
 Getting to Ammonite Falls takes a bit of pre-planning and knowledge, so we’ve mapped out the directions with the help of the Nanaimo guides at Vancouver Island Expeditions.
 Check out our post on directions to Ammonite Falls!

 The walk along beautiful boardwalks and through the colourful culvert is an adventure in itself.
 These falls are gorgeous and not that far of a walk from the parking lot.
-This is a great little hike for kids, the terrain is fairly kid friendly and they love the loud sound of pouring water.
-Pure Outside Blog has a great post about the Colliery Dam Trails so again, I recommend checking it out for helpful hints before you go.
-Also, if click HERE for a link to more images of these falls found on-line.
+This is a great little hike for all, and with its close proximity to downtown Nanaimo, it’s a great place to escape to nature within the heart of the city.

 These falls are so close you can almost drive up to them.
-I suggest parking in the lower section of Bowen Park (near the volleyball courts) and stroll towards the river, following the sound of the running water.
-In autumn the trees lining the falls have all changed colour and it’s a beautiful spot to take family pictures.
-You can go for a walk through the park after checking out the duck pond and salmon channel .
-For some beautiful images found on-line of these falls click HERE.
+We suggest parking in the lower section of Bowen Park (near the volleyball courts) and strolling towards the river, following the sound of the running water.
+In autumn, the trees lining the falls have all changed colour and it’s a beautiful spot to take pictures.
+You can go for a walk through the park after checking out the duck pond and salmon channel.

-It might be best to park in Brooks Landing (near the Tim Hortons).
+It’s best to park in Brooks Landing (near the Tim Hortons) on Terminal Avenue.
 Use the crosswalk to safely cross the busy street.
 Across you’ll find the Church of the Nazarene, where you can access the trailhead from the church parking lot.
-Nanaimo Information has a great page about directions, safety tips and images.
-The waterfall is found near the top of the trail but I recommend walking down to Departure Bay beach and watching the ferries dock.
+The waterfall is found near the top of the trail but we recommend walking down to Departure Bay beach and watching the ferries dock.